sbt/sbt-pgp/README.md

 ### Using Bouncy Castle (deprecated)

 Prior to sbt-pgp 2.0.0, `sbt-pgp` used the [Bouncy Castle](http://www.bouncycastle.org/) library by default.
-If you cant to use the built-in Bouncy Castle PGP implementation, this can be overriden with:
+If you cant to use `gpg` command setting `useGpg` to `false` will use the Bouncy Castle mode:

 ```scala
 Global / useGpg := false